 Attempts to cover up the above, or any other wrongdoing in the public interest

 Staff are encouraged to report suspected wrongdoing as soon as possible.
 Their concerns will be taken seriously and investigated, and their confidentiality will be respected.
+The School aims to encourage openness and will support whistleblowers who raise genuine concerns under this policy, even if they turn out to be mistaken.

 Staff should consider the examples above when deciding whether their concern is of a whistle-blowing nature.
 Consider whether the incident(s) was illegal, breached statutory or school procedures, put people in danger or was an attempt to cover any such activity up.